daxtonwirth/ccdc/Windows/README.md

 ```
 rwinsta /server:<NAME> <ID>
 ```
-### Search for files and watch for DLP (there are lots of creds laying around which are sometimes useful in other injects: protect them):
+### Search for files
+Watch for DLP (there are lots of creds laying around which are sometimes useful in other injects: protect them):
 ```
 Get-ChildItem -Path C:\Users -Recurse -ErrorAction SilentlyContinue -Filter *.txt
 ```
-* Remote firewall rules:
+### Remote firewall rules:
 ```
 Get-NetFirewallRule -DisplayGroup Remote* -Enabled True | ft
 ```